beetbox/beets/docs/guides/main.rst

 ----------

 You will need Python.
-(Beets is written for `Python 2.7`_, but it works with 2.5 and 2.6 as well.
+(Beets is written for `Python 2.7`_, but it works with 2.6 as well.
 Python 3.x is not yet supported.)

 .. _Python 2.7: http://www.python.org/download/releases/2.7.2/